the paratheatre workings

 Antero:

 Certainly the Alchemy Lab pays tribute to Jungian thought around transformative processes but there's no strict adherence to Jungian psychology or any mandatory reading of his books.
-Overall, I do take to heart his notion of the archetype of The Self as an autonomous archetype "supra ordinate" to the individual Ego, which expresses a much smaller sub-category of the Self, ie., Ego is subordinate to and created by The Self.
-What we are exploring in this paratheatre work are aspects of The Self -- Masculine, Feminine, the Four Elements and so forth -- and sometimes we have to tunnel through the sediment of personal ego issues and resistances around these aspects to get to the core Self they are deeper expressions of; not as stereotypes but as autonomous archetypes.
-Jung wrote, "the experience of the Self is always a defeat of the Ego" and anyone who has undergone at least one lab in this paratheatre work knows firsthand what that means.
+Overall, I do take to heart his notion of archetypes and especially the archetype of The Self as an autonomous psychic dynamic "supra ordinate" to the individual Ego, meaning, the Ego as subordinate to and created by The Self.
+What we are exploring in this paratheatre work are aspects of The Self -- Masculine, Feminine, the Four Elements and so forth.
+In this archeology of the soul, we sometimes have to tunnel through and excavate the sediment of personal ego issues around these archetypes to get to the core Self they are deeper expressions of.
+Jung once wrote, "the experience of the Self is always a defeat of the Ego" and anyone who has completed at least one lab in this paratheatre work knows firsthand what that means.

-Most of my reading of books and texts happened in my twenties when I was rabidly searching for the meaning of Life.
-Since my thirties, I have almost written more than I have read and most of what I have written has been published; I have seven books in print.
-And so my primary source of information has shifted from books to experiences, from what I have been uncovering in the paratheatre processes to the creative and artistic processes they have inspired.
-I feel that I am biased heavily towards personal experience … not just my own, but the experiences of others.
-Experience has become more of a source of authority than anything I have read in books.
+Most of my reading of books and texts happened in my twenties and thirties while searching for the meaning of Life.
+I no longer search for meaning in Life since it's more engaging to my Imagination and my will to create it.
+Since my forties, I have also written more than I have read and most of what I have written has been published; I have seven books in print.
+And so my primary source of information has shifted from books to experiences.
+As a result, I am now heavily biased towards personal experience -- not just my own, but the experiences of others.
+Firsthand experience has become the new authority.

 Jessica: I want to really go into the practice now.
 And one area I want to ask you about is, just in terms of clarification, we have been feeling our way into active and passive receptivity.
 Could you say a little about those two?